Marasmus

 Physical Exam Findings

-- Severe muscle wasting with loss of subcutaneous fat.
+Severe muscle wasting with loss of subcutaneous fat leading to a 'skin and bones' appearance

-- Prominent ribs and bony prominences due to fat and muscle loss.
+Prominent ribs and clavicles due to loss of fat and muscle mass

 Diagnostic Workup